orb-lang/helm/doc/md/design/dramatis-personae.md

 \.\.\.actually Doc is a Node, but calling it invokes a Grammar\.
 This actually makes sense, bit confusing to just type it out though\.
-It's just a convenient way to do it, because the Doc format is a PEG grammar \(several in fact\) and since PEG is a parsing format, parsing it returns a Node; PEG is defined the "old fashioned" way, as a Lua function, because implementing the full metacircular version is a bit of a hassle \(I did start the job though\)\.
+It's just a convenient way to do it, because the Doc format is a PEG grammar \(several in fact\) and since PEG is a parsing format, parsing it returns a Node; PEG is defined theold fashioned" way, as a Lua function, because implementing the full metacircular
+" version is a bit of a hassle \(I did start the job though\)\.

 So we attach a `__call` method to the start rule of PEG, and that calls a generated Grammar which recognizes the universe of the defined grammar\.